Hinduism in Israel: Krishna Janmashtami

 Hindus are able to practice freely in the country.
 This is notably shown by the celebrations of Krishna Janmashtami.
 Plays are staged revolving around stories of Krishna's childhood, besides singing and dancing.
 The event is accompanied with a feast of 108 dishes, a number that has come to be identified as pious by the faithful.

 The organisers said they were inspired by Kumbh and started the event in Israel three years ago.
 Many of the visitors at the festival have been to India or are planning to visit.
 A number of youngsters could be seen taking Yoga classes and attending Hare Krishna lectures.
 Long queues were to be found outside the Indian ‘dhaba’ serving boiled rice and lentil soup.
 Middle aged couples, draped in Indian clothes, strolled the beach, young boys and girls drew circles on the soft sand while others surfed the morning sea.

 Sai Organisation in Israel

 A Sai Organisation was officially established in Israel in 2001.

 Sivananda Yoga Vedanta Centre

 The Israel branch was founded in 1971 by Swami Vishnudevananda, a direct disciple of Sri Swami Sivananda, of Rishikesh, India.
 The center is the largest and most comprehensive school in Israel for the study of yoga.
 Specific methods are taught such asanas (postures), pranayama (breathing yoga), stress management, vegetarian diet, positive thinking, and meditation.

 Operations exist in the orchard, Eilat, Herzliya, Tel-Aviv, and the torch.

+Hindu Art and Culture

+In 2023, 14 sculptures of Hindu deities were showcased in an exhibit at the Israel Museum.
+The exhibit, titled 'Body of Faith', was curated by Miriam Malachi.